-Data / Parameter: Baseline Ammonia Flow Rate, AFR BC Data unit: Kg NH 3 /hour Description: Ammonia flow rate to the ammonia oxidation reactor for the baseline campaign.
-Source of data to be Distributed Control System of Fosfertil Piaçaguera NAP 2. used: Value of data applied The permitted range has been established using plant design data (4,000 kg for the purpose of NH 3 /hour) calculating expected Any N 2 O baseline data that is measured during hours where the ammonia flow emission reductions in rate is outside the permitted range will be eliminated from the calculation of section B.5 the baseline emissions factor.
+Data / Parameter: Baseline Ammonia Flow Rate, AFR {BC} Data unit: Kg NH 3 /hour Description: Ammonia flow rate to the ammonia oxidation reactor for the baseline campaign.
+Source of data to be Distributed Control System of Fosfertil Piaçaguera NAP 2. used: Value of data applied The permitted range has been established using specifications given by the for the purpose of ammonia oxidation catalyst manufacturer (4,000 kg NH 3 /hour) calculating expected Any N 2 O baseline data that is measured during hours where the ammonia flow emission reductions in rate is outside the permitted range will be eliminated from the calculation of section B.5 the baseline emissions factor.
 Description of Ammonia flow to oxidation reactor is tracked by a flow measuring device (Vmeasurement methods Cone principle); the signal from the device is acquired by the Distributed and procedures to be Control System and stored electronically at a given time intervals.
 The System applied: is compensated by pressure and temperature.
 QA/QC procedures to Overall mass balances of ammonia to the plant are performed on a monthly be applied: basis to cross check flows and overall conversion efficiency.
 Critical instruments are calibrated on a routinely basis according to the quality assurance system of the plant.
 Any comment: Monitored continuously during the initial campaign for baseline emission factor determination, in order to avoid manipulations that could increase baseline N 2 O formation.

-Data / Parameter: Baseline Ammonia to Air Flow Rate, AIFR BC Data unit: (Kg NH 3 / Kg Air) Description: Ammonia to air flow rate to the ammonia oxidation reactor for the baseline campaign.
-Source of data to be Distributed Control System of Fosfertil Piaçaguera NAP 2. used: Value of data applied The permitted range has been established using plant design data (0.0746 kg for the purpose of NH 3 /kg air) calculating expected Any N 2 O baseline data that is measured during hours where the ammonia to air emission reductions in flow rate is outside the permitted range will be eliminated from the calculation section B.5 of the baseline emissions factor.
-Description of Ammonia flow to oxidation reactor is tracked by a flow measuring device (Vmeasurement methods Cone principle), and the air flow to oxidation reactor is tracked by a flow and procedures to be measuring device (Venturi principle); signals from devices are acquired by the applied: Distributed Control System and stored electronically at a given time intervals.
+Data / Parameter: Baseline Ammonia to Air Flow Rate, AIFR {BC} Data unit: (Kg NH 3 / Kg Air) Description: Ammonia to air flow rate to the ammonia oxidation reactor for the baseline campaign.
+Source of data to be used: Distributed Control System of Fosfertil Piaçaguera NAP 2.
+Value of data applied for the purpose of The permitted range has been established using specifications by the ammonia oxidation catalyst manufacturer (0.0746 kg NH 3 /kg air) calculating expected emission reductions in Any N 2 O baseline data that is measured during hours where the ammonia to air flow rate is outside the permitted range will be eliminated from the calculation section B.5 of the baseline emissions factor.
+Description of measurement methods and procedures to be applied: Ammonia flow to oxidation reactor is tracked by a flow measuring device (V-Cone principle), and the air flow to oxidation reactor is tracked by a flow measuring device (Venturi principle); signals from devices are acquired by the Distributed Control System and stored electronically at a given time intervals.
 The System is compensated by pressure and temperature.
-QA/QC procedures to Overall mass balances of ammonia to the plant are performed on a routine be applied: basis to cross check flows and overall conversion efficiency.
-Critical instruments are calibrated on a routinely basis according to the quality assurance system of the plant Any comment: Monitored during the initial campaign for baseline emission factor determination, in order to avoid manipulations that could increase baseline $N_2O$ formation.
+QA/QC procedures to be applied: Overall mass balances of ammonia to the plant are performed on a routine basis to cross check flows and overall conversion efficiency.
+Critical instruments are calibrated on a routinely basis according to the quality assurance system of the plant Any comment: Monitored during the initial campaign for baseline emission factor determination, in order to avoid manipulations that could increase baseline N_2O formation.
 Measured every hour